In the Shadow of the Dolomites. A self-guided walking holiday among vines, chestnut groves, meadows and lakes.

 This is a walking holiday in the very heart of the “Alto Adige” region, in the shadow of the Dolomites mountains.
 Just south of the Alps, between Bressanone, cultural centre of the Tyrol region and Bolzano, this is where the German world meets the Italian dolce vita, where north and south Europe meet.
 The first part of the tour is on the Keschtnweg, the ‘Chestnut Way’, from which you can admire the beautiful Dolomites mountains as if you were gazing from a terrace.
 The walk continues on the Renon plateau, to arrive at the region’s capital, Bolzano and the Val Gardena.
 Vineyards and orchards flank the route, the landscape is dotted with castles and handsome palazzi, whilst one of the highlights is Lake Kaltern; and the majestic mountains are always in view.

-Other dates available for minimum of 5 people.
+Sundays from 16th April 2023.
+Other departure dates for minimum of 5 people.

 Day 1: Arrival at Bressanone (Brixen)

 If you have time, visit the old town in Bressanone: the Romanesque cathedral, the Palace “dei Principi Vescovi” and the city arcades.
 Not far (2km) there is the Novacella abbey, the biggest monastery of the Tyrol, famous for its white wine.